-Whaling brought a sudden change for the Tununirmiut, who met with whalers and traded skins and ivory for manufactured goods and timber.
+This activity brought a sudden change for the Tununirmiut, who began to encounter the whalers, trade skins and ivory with them for manufactured goods, and occasionally salvage whale carcases as well as timber along the coast.

-The floe edge near Button Point on Bylot Island, which is located across Pond Inlet, became the annual summer rendezvous point for hunters and whalers.
-Whalers remained cautious-they did not enter Eclipse Sound until 1854 and only made their first voyage through Navy Board Inlet as late as 1872.
-Contacts gradually became more certain; some Inuit even boarded whaling ships at Button Point to be taken back to wintering grounds in Navy Board Inlet or Dexterity Harbour.
-In 1895 Scottish whalers found the remains of several Inuit families at Dexterity Harbour, casualties of either famine or infection.
+The floe edge near Button Point became the annual summer rendezvous point for hunters and whalers.
+Whalers remained cautious-they did not enter Eclipse Sound until 1854 and they made their first voyage through Navy Board Inlet as late as 1872.
+Contacts gradually became more certain; some Inuit even boarded whaling ships at Button Point to be taken back to wintering grounds in Navy Board Inlet or Dexterity Harbour, and a Captain Bannerman returned regularly, bringing gifts for a child he had fathered.
+In 1895 Scottish whalers found the remains of several Inuit families, dead beside their tupiks, at Dexterity Harbour, casualties of either famine or infection.

-Steam whalers continued to visit Pond Inlet until 1912, but in 1903, the focus for relations between Inuit and qallunaat shifted to shore stations in Pond Inlet and Eclipse Sound.
-Steam whalers continued to visit Pond Inlet until 1912, but in 1903, the focus for relations between Inuit and qallunaat shifted to shore stations in Pond Inlet and Eclipse Sound.
-One grounded whaling vessel was harvested off Bylot Island over many decades by Tununirmiut, who utilized the solid, hard Norwegian oak to make ulus, qamutiks, and other tools.
-The Tununirmiut called the area where the ship was found "Umiajuaviniqtalik", which translates as a place that has the remains of/what was once a big boat.
+Steam whalers continued to visit Pond Inlet until 1912, but in 1903, the focus for relations between Inuit and Qallunaat shifted to shore stations in Pond Inlet and Eclipse Sound.
+One whaling vessel was harvested off Bylot Island over many decades by Tununirmiut, who called the ship Umiajuaviniqtalik in reference to the solid, hard Norwegian oak that could be used to make ulus, qamutiks, and other tools.